Skip to Content

 Lewis Kim, Photographer and Photo Editor

-Lewis Hanseo Kim, a junior at DIS, reigns supreme as a passionate photographer, videographer, and scientist.
-His enthusiasm for photography motivated him to start the Yang-ro Won Picture Service Club, and his profound interest in science led him to conduct multiple studies, which earned him honorable recognition.
-From meticulous research and innovative engineering to creative photography, he always attempts unique endeavors that set him apart from his peers.
+Lewis Hanseo Kim, a senior at DIS, reigns supreme as a passionate photographer, videographer, and scientist.
+His enthusiasm for photography motivated him to start the Yang-ro Won Photo Service Club, and his profound interest in science led him to conduct multiple studies, which earned him honorable recognition.
+From meticulous research and innovative engineering to creative photography, he always attempts unique endeavors that set him apart.
 From superhero motion graphics to award winning historical documentaries, his imagination knows no bounds.
 With his creative mind and top tier photography, Lewis hopes to bring the Jets Flyover to the next level.